-DLG will ensure that all residents have equal access to information, including persons with disabilities (vision and hearing impaired) and LEP persons.
+DLG will ensure that all residents have equal access to information, including persons with various types of disabilities and LEP persons.
 As required, DLG shall make critical documents (e.g., the Action Plan, Citizen Participation Plan, Quarterly Progress Reports) available in a form accessible to LEP persons and persons with disabilities.
-DLG will take steps to identify the LEP persons who need language assistance and identify how language assistance will be provided.
-The published Language Access Plan will provide details on how DLG will conduct this work.
-By improving accessibility, DLG intends to increase participation in its programs and activities by LEP persons, individuals from underserved communities, and persons with disabilities.
+DLG will take the following steps to identify the LEP persons who need language assistance and identify how language assistance will be provided: